 The Downward Spiral of Measuring People’s PerformanceFebruary 11, 2014 by Stacey Barr

-Using measures to monitor people generally means that a manager has selected some measures of someone’s productivity or effectiveness or efficiency or skills or whatever, and is using those measures in performance review meetings to “performance manage” the person.
+Using measures to monitor people generally means that a manager has selected some measures of someone’s productivity or effectiveness or efficiency or skills, or whatever.
+And they are using those measures in performance review meetings or performance appraisals, to “performance manage” the person.

 This “performance managing” might include: